Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

-- Bad Vibrations: Captain Sulu's tea cup at the beginning of the film.
+- Bad Vibrations: Captain Sulu's vibrating tea cup heralds the shockwave from the exploding Praxis at the beginning of the film.

-- Batman Gambit: Sulu's strategy to draw fire from the Enterprise.
-His ship was no better equipped to detect the Klingon warship than Kirk's was, but he was able to buy enough time for Spock and McCoy to rig a cloak-seeking torpedo.
+- Sulu's strategy to draw fire from the Enterprise.
+His ship is no better equipped to detect the Klingon warship than Kirk's is, but he is able to buy enough time for Spock and McCoy to rig a cloak-seeking torpedo.
 Had Chang not taken the bait, he could have continued to dismantle the Enterprise, leaving himself with only one ship to fight instead of two.

 - Kirk's plan to draw out the mole (Valeris) by having a "court reporter" summoned to Sick Bay urgently to take statements from the (actually already dead) assassins Burke and Samno.

 - A failed Batman Gambit exists in the conspirators' original plan.
 They were banking on Kirk getting gun-happy after Chang got Kronos One back in fighting shape, shooting back and destroying Kronos One.
 What happens instead?
 Kirk surrenders in a hasty attempt to de-escalate the situation.
 Chang then has to engage in Xanatos Speed Chess to compensate.